IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 The problem is that a compromised device could then connect to the contents of any bucket, potentially attacking the data from other customers.

-Exactly what the risk is depends upon what the other customers are doing: it could be limited to simply causing a distributed denial of service attack resulting in high costs to those customers, or such an attack could potentially include writing content.
+Exactly what the risk is depends upon what the other customers are doing: it could be limited to simply causing a distributed denial-of-service attack resulting in high costs to those customers, or such an attack could potentially include writing content.

 Amazon has recognized the problems associated with this practice, and aims to change it to a virtual hosting model, as per {{awss3virtualhosting}}.